top of page

 Those called to this ministry should have a foundational core in the Four Pillars of Formation, as do all ministers who co-labor in the vineyard of the Church.
 In addition, they are to have a specific formation related to the spiritual life.
 Whether affiliated directly as employees within an institution or organization, or working independently.

-Many directors today have formal education (a Master's or Doctorate) with advanced post-graduate credits (certificates) in spiritual direction from universities, while more and more have other college degrees or have had study within an organization or a parish.
+Many directors today have formal education (a Master's or Doctorate) with advanced postgraduate credits (certificates) in spiritual direction from universities, while more and more have other college degrees or have studied within an organization or a parish.

-All Catholic spiritual directors are ethically bound to practice the faith, have a director, and be accountable to a supervisor.
+All Catholic spiritual directors are bound to follow the teachings of the Catholic Church (moral, social, and doctrinal in their public and private lives, to have a director, and to be accountable to a supervisor for ongoing formation.

 Comments